just-another-downer/landgrid-support/_articles/parcel-data-faq.md

 Everyone's stack and environment are different, but generally we think the outline of steps is as follows:

 1. Pull a copy of our 'verse' table from our SFTP server
-2. Use the `last_refresh` date in our `verse` table to determine which counties you need to update
+2. Use the `last_refresh` date in our `verse` table to determine which county or counties you need to update
-3. Use the `filename_stem` field in our `verse` table to pull that county via SFTP from our server
+3. Use the `filename_stem` field in our `verse` table to pull the needed county or counties via SFTP from our server
-4. Once you have the file locally, import it into a database (we use PostgreSQL/PostGIS, GDAL and ogr2ogr for this last step internally)
+4. Once you have the file(s) locally, import it/them into a database (we use PostgreSQL/PostGIS, GDAL and ogr2ogr for this last step internally)

 We do not track changes at any level below the county level, but with our `ll_uuid` it should be possible to determine if you need to update a row in your database if you do not want to replace the whole county.